 2025 Boundary Waters Policy & Legislative Updates

-February 27, 2025 12:26 pmupdated March 24th, 2025
+February 27, 2025 12:26 pmupdated July 17th, 2025

 The latest information on Twin Metals at the federal and state levels and actions you can take to defend the BWCA.
 Sportsmen for the Boundary Waters will update this blog throughout the year with new information and as new announcements are made.

-Since 1964, The Boundary Waters has been a federally designated Wilderness Area.
+Since 1964, the Boundary Waters has been a federally designated Wilderness Area.
 In 1978, the Boundary Waters Canoe Area & Wilderness Act expanded the wilderness to the nearly 1.1 million acres that it is today.
 This designation has prevented development in this pristine expanse of interconnected lakes and streams, as well as set forth rules and regulations that control recreational use practices, adding to the region’s Wilderness character.

 Twin Metals, a subsidiary of the mining company Antofagasta, has proposed developing an underground sulfide-ore copper/nickel mine near the shores of Birch Lake to draw minerals from the Maturi Deposit, which is part of the larger Duluth Complex Deposit of Northeast Minnesota.
 This type of mining, despite several modern advancements in recent decades, still poses a significant environmental threat to the region, as well as the potential to impair the intact outdoor recreation economy that helps sustain the region’s communities.

 During the Biden Administration, Secretary of the Interior Deb Haaland signed a 20-year moratorium that would prevent non-ferrous mining on over 225,000 acres in the Superior National Forest within the Rainy River Watershed.
-This moratorium was a massive step towards permanently protecting the Boundary Waters from non-ferrous mining, but is extremely likely to be overturned during the Trump Administration.
+This moratorium was a massive step towards permanently protecting the Boundary Waters from non-ferrous mining, but it is extremely likely to be overturned during the Trump Administration.

 Sportsmen for the Boundary Waters and much of the conservation community saw this coming.
 While campaigning for the Presidency, Donald Trump ran under the motto “Drill baby, drill!”.
 Specifically, he promised Minnesotans that he would “Make the Iron Range great again” by undoing the Superior National Forest mining moratorium.
 Beyond getting rid of the moratorium, we fully expect significant changes to the permitting process, the designated critical minerals list, and a significant push to produce such minerals domestically.